azhx/blagoblag/content/drafts/surviving-equifax.rst

 few different availability zones.
 If they've really got it together, the EC2 instances are spawned by an Auto Scaling Group.
 Each AZ's EC2 instances are in a security group, and the only things with ingress to the SG is an ELB, in HTTP/HTTPS mode and a bastion server.
-The bastion server is a well patched Linux installation, and allows SSH access only.
-SSH keys live on YubiKeys that our startup purchases for employees, and which SSH keys are in `authorized_keys` is managed by configuration management.
 EC2 instances have private IPs only, but can access the internet through a NAT gateway.
-The application uses an DS PostgreSQL database, it has full disk encryption enabled, requires TLS for connections, and is accessibly exclusively via our security groups.
+The application uses an RDS PostgreSQL database, it has full disk encryption enabled, requires TLS for connections, and is accessibly exclusively via our security groups.

 This is a pretty well put together infrastructure for a startup.
-And if the EC2 instances were running an out of date copy of Struts, it would be game over.
-Once you had RCE, you'd grab the DB credentials from disk, from an environment variable, or right out of memory if you had to.
-Pump the DB for data, and then ship it off network, you could even upload it to S3 if you want the outbound traffic to be clandestine.
+And if the EC2 instances were running an out of date copy of Struts, it would be game over for our startup.
+Once an attacker had RCE, they'd grab the DB credentials from disk, from an environment variable, or right out of memory if they had to.
+Pump the DB for data, and then ship it off network, they could even upload it to S3 if you want the outbound traffic to be clandestine.
 Pwned.

 Now, perhaps there are things on the detection front that could be done to allow us to notice slightly more quickly than the amount of time it takes to